 - Get creative; try colouring in, drawing, painting and/or pottery

-- Know that a choice is just a choice; if it doesn’t work out you simply make another choice
+- Know that a choice is just a choice; if your choice doesn’t work out you simply just make another choice

 - STOP IT!
 Make a conscious choice not to engage in over thinking.